knowusuboaky/Create-GenAI-Agents/README.md

     ```

 2. **Summarizer Agent**
-    - The summarizer agent summarizes documents like PDFs or CSV files into concise, actionable insights.
+    - The summarizer agent summarizes documents like PDFs, PPT, DOCX, TXT files or Plain Text into concise, actionable insights.

     **Arguments**:
     - `llm`: The language model.